TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 ---

 In the practical part of the course, you build an IDE for MiniJava, a small subset of Java.
-We split this task into three milestones of weekly individual assignments:
+We split this task into three milestones of (roughly) weekly individual assignments:

 * [Milestone 1: Syntax Analysis](ms1)
   * [Testing Syntax Analysis](ms1/lab1.html)